computational-biology/metbp/README.md

 **-nmrmdl=[number]:** If an NMR structure is supplied, by default the MetBP software reads the first model and works on that.
 But it can take a specific model of an NMR structure and can compute the metal and base pair interaction on that model also. <br><br><br>
 **EXAMPLE** <br>
 `metbp.linux 2ll9.cif -nmrmdl=4`<br><br><br>
-**-mode=[bp/nuc/all]:** The MetBP program works in three different modes.
+**-mode=[bp/nuc/all/dev]:** The MetBP program works in three different modes.
 The ‘bp’ mode, the ‘nuc’ mode and finally the ‘all’ mode.
 In ‘bp’ mode, the details of only those metals are reported which are directly coordinating with an atom of nucleic acid (i.e. base part) that forms a base pair with some other bases.
 (Note: It may be noted that we consider O2’ of pentose sugar as an important atom for base pairs.
 So, any bond with O2’ will be treated as an atom of base.)
-In ‘nuc’ mode, it reports the details of all metals which bind with any atom of a nucleic acid residue. i.e. in this mode, if a metal binds with the oxygen of a phosphate group or any atom of the pentose sugar, the details of that metal is considered.<br><br><br>
+In ‘nuc’ mode, it reports the details of all metals which bind with any atom of a nucleic acid residue. i.e. in this mode, if a metal binds with the oxygen of a phosphate group or any atom of the pentose sugar, the details of that metal is considered.
+In 'dev' mode, the program runs internally in 'bp' mode but it generates two extra json files.
+One contains all base pair information and the other contains all metals that has a contact with nucleic acids (The nucleic acis may not form a base pair). <br><br><br>
 **-paramfile=[PATH]:** Default the program takes the metal parameters from the ‘metal.params’ file stored in the NUCLEIC_ACID_DIR path location.
 If the user wants to alter that metal file, she/he may do that.
 However, if the user does not want to modify the default metal.params file, she may take a copy of the same in any other location and can supply the same by this switch. <br><br>
 **EXAMPLE** <br>
 `metbp.linux 1n32.cif -paramfile=./metal.params`<br><br>